FilippoMB/Ensemble-Conformalized-Quantile-Regression/README.md

 ---
 ### Example of usage
+The code in [main_EnCQR.py](https://github.com/FilippoMB/Ensemble-Conformalized-Quantile-Regression/blob/main/main_EnCQR.py) shows a quick example of how to perform probabilistic forecasting with EnCQR.

-This [notebook](https://github.com/FilippoMB/Ensemble-Conformalized-Quantile-Regression/blob/main/example.ipynb) shows an example of how to generate PIs with EnCQR using an LSTM, a Temporal Convolutional Network, or Random Forest regression as the base models.
+For a more detailed explanation, take a look at this [notebook](https://github.com/FilippoMB/Ensemble-Conformalized-Quantile-Regression/blob/main/example.ipynb), which shows how to use different regression models (LSTM, Temporal Convolutional Network, and Random Forest) as the base models in the ensemble and how the dataset are preprocessed.

 ----
 ### Citation